-6 Ways to Make Sure Your VPN Traffic Isn’t Blocked in 2019Last Updated by Brittany Hall on December 18, 2018
+6 Ways to Make Sure Your VPN Traffic Isn’t Blocked in 2020Last Updated by Brittany Hall on March 01, 2020

 While VPNs are the most secure and effective way to get around censorship and geo-restrictions, some corporations and governments want to control internet access and stay one step ahead.
 Anti-VPN technology can identify and block VPN traffic from local networks and websites, making the service less useful.

 However, blocking VPNs isn’t black and white, and there are many possibilities if your service becomes restricted.